Home / Solutions / Analytics

 Extract and decode here, model and serve in your warehouse

-Every dashboard is the end of a four-stage pipeline: extract the blocks and logs, decode the raw hex into named events, model it into tables shaped around your questions, and serve it from a warehouse a BI tool queries with SQL.
-SQD owns the first two stages and streams the result into the store you already run.
+SQD owns the first two stages of that pipeline, extract and decode, and streams the result into the store you already run.
 The Portal is not a SQL endpoint; the SQL is yours.

 The numbers are real and reproducible.
 One extract for USDC, USDT, and DAI transfers over a fixed 1,000-block window on Ethereum (18,000,000 to 18,001,000) returns 22,318 transfers worth about $542M.
 Same window, same totals on every run.